A Dangerous Unselfishness

-It was Dr. King’s unselfishness, his insistence upon focusing his words and his life on uplifting the plight of all oppressed people, on calling for this country to seek, finally, to fully integrate the promises of our founding documents into the daily lives of all of our citizens, on standing in solidarity with the victims of imperialism around the globe, that made him truly dangerous.
+It was Dr. King’s unselfishness, his insistence upon focusing his words and his life on uplifting the plight of all oppressed people, on calling for this country to seek, finally, to fully integrate the promises of our founding documents into the daily lives of all of our citizens, his insistence on standing in solidarity with the victims of imperialism around the globe, that made him truly dangerous.

 I want you to be dangerous, too.

 When I encourage you to become more emotionally intelligent and less emotionally reactive, I am urging you to be dangerous.

 When I implore you to find compassion for yourself and others in all of our messy imperfections, I am urging you to be dangerous.

 When I challenge you to think deeply about what you believe in and whether or not those beliefs are expressed through your daily life, I am urging you to be dangerous.

 When I write about standing up for what you know is right even if there are consequences you must bear, I am urging you to be dangerous.

 It is not enough just to work towards your own wholeness, to strive for your own authenticity.
 We have to all work, in whatever ways suit our gifts, for our communities to have integrity, for our country to have integrity.